 - 1. The staff of McNair High School firmly believes that being on time is an important life and job skill.
 With this in mind, McNair High School has implemented a tardy policy that supports this belief.
-In an effort to ensure that students are in class on time, music will be played one minute prior to the tardy bell ringing.
 It is expected that all students will be in their classroom when the tardy bell rings.
-Teachers may require students who are tardy to serve a detention during brunch or after school.
+Teachers may require students who are tardy to serve detention after school.
 Teachers may include tardies in a student's participation grade. - 2.
 Students arriving to school 30 (or more) minutes late for a scheduled class, must go to the attendance office for an admit slip.
 Students arriving to school less than 30 minutes late, can either go to the attendance office for an admit slip, if a parent calls to excuse the tardiness.
 Otherwise, the students go directly to class and receive an unexcused tardy. - Students who are tardy 3 times or more during the week: - Students will be issued 30 minutes of attendance intervention. - Students who fail to serve the 30 minutes of attendance intervention will be assigned to On Campus Intervention. - Students who fail to serve On Campus Intervention will face additional intervention and/or discipline, - Students who are tardy 3 times or more for a second week: - Will be given a choice between serving 60 minutes of attendance intervention or